 Which probiotic supplement?

 There are thousands of probiotics available on the market, many claiming attributes over others.
 The reality is that there are no scientifically robust studies comparing one brand over another so it’s hard to know which is the best.
 Most of the evidence highlighted above involves supplements containing lactobacillus so it would be good to ensure these are in the blend.
-Yourgutplus+ is a good choice for the following reasons:
+The over the count blend called Yourgutplus+ was used in three national clinical trials and was found to be safe, well tolerated and effective.
+It also contains a good quantity of prebiotic inulin and vitamin D and has a delayed released vegan capsule ..read more

 ..